 The Wonder Years debuted on ABC on March 15, 1988.
 Right away, that spring debut set it apart from most popular shows at the time, which typically were rolled out in the Fall.
 The pilot episode featured the story of the show’s protagonist Kevin Arnold’s first kiss to his long-time friend Winnie.

-The teenage love affair between Kevin and Winnie would be the bedrock of the series and the couple remain one of television’s iconic couples.
+The teenage love affair between Kevin and Winnie would be the bedrock of the series, and the couple remains one of television’s most iconic couples.

 In many ways, The Wonder Years is a show that is representative of two different eras at at once — the decade it was made and decade it was set in.
 However you think of it, it remains a worthwhile and rich viewing experience to this day.